wolearyc/wic/readme.md

 2. Directories and Files
 3. Building wic
 4. Using wic in your project
-5. Conventions
-6. Licensing and Distribution
+5. Licensing and Distribution
-7. Credits
+6. Credits

 Summary
 -------